OpenEvalProject/evals/manuscripts/elife-72082/v2/manuscript.md

 ## Results

-## Genetic system for NAIP–NLRC4 activation in IECs
+### Genetic system for NAIP–NLRC4 activation in IECs

 We took advantage of a previously established mouse model (Nichols et al., 2017b) that allows for Cre-inducible and cell type-specific NAIP–NLRC4 activation (Figure 1A).
 These mice harbor an OvaFla gene fusion that encodes a non-secreted chicken ovalbumin protein—a model antigen—fused to the C-terminal 166 amino acids of flagellin that functions as an agonist of NAIP–NLRC4 but not TLR5 (Nichols et al., 2017b).
 The OvaFla gene is inserted within the constitutively expressed Rosa26 locus, downstream of a floxed transcriptional stop cassette and upstream of an IRES-GFP cassette.
 To create a genetic system for inducible NAIP–NLRC4 activation in IECs, we crossed the OvaFla mice to Villin-Cre-ERT2 mice (el Marjou et al., 2004), which harbor a tamoxifen-inducible Cre recombinase driven by the Villin promoter.
 The resulting OvaFla Villin-Cre-ERT2 (hereafter shortened to ‘OvaFla’) mice respond to tamoxifen administration by expressing Cre, and subsequently the OvaFla protein, specifically in IECs.
 To study the influence of NAIP–NLRC4 activation, pyroptosis, and cytokine production on CD8+ T cell activation, we generated Nlrc4–/–, Gsdmd–/–, and Pycard–/– OvaFla lines.

 ![Figure 1.](https://cdn.elifesciences.org/articles/72082/elife-72082-fig1-v2.jpg)

-**Figure 1.:** T2 system results in NAIP–NLRC4 activation in intestinal epithelial cells (IECs) of mice upon tamoxifen chow administration.(A) Schematic of the OvaFla gene cassette in the Rosa26 locus.
+**Figure 1.:** (A) Schematic of the OvaFla gene cassette in the Rosa26 locus.
 The cassette contains full-length mature (non-secreted) ovalbumin fused to the C-terminal 166 amino acids of flagellin, and an IRES-GFP.
 When OvaFla mice are crossed to mice containing the tamoxifen-inducible Villin-ER-CreT2, tamoxifen administration results in Cre-controlled excision of the stop cassette and expression of the OvaFla fusion protein and GFP within IECs.
 (B) Daily weight (top) and rectal temperature (bottom) measurements of OvaFla mice during a 2-day course of tamoxifen chow (depicted as red bar).
 (C) Quantification of IL-18 ELISA performed on serum from the mice shown in panel B at day 2 post tamoxifen chow start.
 Each dot represents an individual mouse.
 (D) Daily weight (top) and rectal temperature (bottom) measurements of OvaFla mice following a single day pulse of tamoxifen chow (depicted as red bar).
 (E) Quantification of IL-18 ELISA performed on serum from the mice shown in panel D at day 5 post tamoxifen chow start.
 (B–E) Data shown as mean ± SD and are from a single representative experiment.
 Each dot represents an individual mouse.
 Significance calculated using one-way ANOVA and Tukey’s multiple comparisons test (*p < 0.05, **p < 0.01, ***p < 0.001).
-See Figure 1—source data 1 for exact p values.Figure 1—source data 1.Figure 1.
+See Figure 1—source data 1 for exact p values.

 Tamoxifen is typically administered in a corn oil emulsion through oral gavage or intraperitoneal injection.
 In preliminary experiments, we found corn oil contains trace bacterial contaminants that activate TLR signaling (Nichols, 2017a).
 Thus, to avoid confounding effects of TLR activation, and to isolate the specific effects of inflammasome activation, we administered tamoxifen orally through a commercially available tamoxifen-containing chow.
 OvaFla mice were fed ab libitum, and their weight and temperature were tracked daily as previously described indicators of NAIP–NLRC4 activation (von Moltke et al., 2012).
 After a single day on the tamoxifen diet, wild-type (WT) OvaFla and Gsdmd–/– OvaFla mice lost a significant amount of weight, and by day 2 of the tamoxifen diet, these mice exceeded the humane weight loss endpoint on our animal protocol and were euthanized (Figure 1B, top).
 In contrast, the Nlrc4–/– OvaFla mice, as well as the OvaFla-only and Cre-only littermate control mice, maintained a consistent body weight and appeared healthy over the 2-day time course.
 Although not statistically significant, the WT OvaFla and Gsdmd–/– OvaFla mice also exhibited decreases in core body temperature by day 2 relative to the Nlrc4–/– OvaFla mice (Figure 1B, bottom), consistent with previous analyses using recombinant flagellin protein (FlaTox) to induce acute NAIP–NLRC4 activation (Rauch et al., 2017; von Moltke et al., 2012).